Fruits (FRTS) Price Reaches $0.0000 on Top Exchanges

-Fruits (FRTS) traded down 1.2% against the US dollar during the 1 day period ending at 8:00 AM E.T. on September 2nd.
-During the last seven days, Fruits has traded down 7.5% against the US dollar.
-One Fruits coin can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
-Fruits has a market cap of $1.32 million and $87,378.22 worth of Fruits was traded on exchanges in the last day.
+Fruits (FRTS) traded up 30.4% against the U.S. dollar during the one day period ending at 9:00 AM E.T. on September 5th.
+Fruits has a total market cap of $1.64 million and approximately $86,365.95 worth of Fruits was traded on exchanges in the last 24 hours.
+One Fruits coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last week, Fruits has traded 6.5% higher against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.